PsichiX/Intuicio/book/src/anatomy-of-a-host.md

 ### Setup

-`Registry` contains all structures and functions that both scripting and native side expose for scripting to interact with.
+`Registry` contains all structures and functions that both scripting and native side expose for both sides to interact with.

 Here is an example of how to register functions both from native and script sides:
 ```rust